Adriana

 They/Them

-Alyssha is originally from Manitoba, where she learned how challenging it can be to access services for recovery and mental health.
-She is excited to be working for Umbrella so she can use her lived experience to help others navigate the system.
-Alyssha works from her heart; she always has compassion and love for the people she supports.
+Alyssha is originally from Manitoba, where they learned how challenging it can be to access services for recovery and mental health.
+Alyssha is excited to be working for Umbrella so they can use their lived experience to help others navigate the system.
+Alyssha works from their heart and always has compassion and love for the people they support.

-Alyssha is currently a social work student at UVIC and once done, she plans to continue working with people who use substances.
-During her free time, she reads books that will further her path of learning on social issues and advocacy.
+Alyssha is currently a social work student at UVIC and once done, they plan to continue working with people who use substances.
+During their free time, they reads books that will further their path of learning on social issues and advocacy.

 Amy C